Margaret-Ann Blaney: Political career

 She was elected to the New Brunswick legislature in the 1999 election and was named to cabinet as Minister of Transportation.
 While minister, her riding executive solicited donations from highway contractors, implying that Blaney would favour those who donated.
 There was briefly a large amount of controversy surrounding this, however; the Moncton Times & Transcript newspaper ran an editorial cartoon with one contractor asking another, while referring to a bulge in his pocket, "Is that Margaret-Ann Blaney in your pocket or are you just happy to see me?"
 This cartoon was derided as sexist and both Blaney and Bernard Lord cried in the legislature when commenting on it.
 The legislature unanimously passed a motion condemning the cartoon and the controversy soon shifted from Blaney to the paper.

 In 2001, Blaney was shuffled to the Department of Public Safety.
 She was re-elected in 2003 and became Minister of Training & Employment Development.
 On February 14, 2006, she was shuffled out of cabinet; she said this was by choice as she wanted to focus more closely on riding issues.
 She was re-elected in 2006 and sat in opposition to the new Liberal government.

 On October 12, 2010 Blaney became a member of the Executive Council and Environment Minister, Minister Responsible for the Advisory Council on the Status of Women and Minister Responsible for Communications New Brunswick.
 On March 15, 2012 Blaney became Energy Minister and Minister Responsible for the Status of Women.

 Resignation and appointment to chief executive officer of Efficiency New Brunswick

 On May 16, 2012 Blaney announced that she was resigning as a minister and MLA, and had accepted appointment as chief executive officer of Efficiency New Brunswick.

+In 2014 the Liberal government of Brian Gallant dissolved Efficiency New Brunswick and terminated Blaney's position with no severance pay, and she filed a human rights complaint.
+In July 2025 the New Brunswick Labour and Employment Board ruled that this was discrimination because of her previous political activity, and awarded her over $700 000 in compensation.